 The peer-to-peer transaction is akin to how eBay transaction works.
-All you need to do is post the amount that you want to raise on a peer-to-peer lending platform or site as well as the maximum amount of interest that you are willing to pay.
+All you need to do is post the amount you want to raise on a peer-to-peer lending platform or site and the maximum amount of interest you are willing to pay.

 Then, you wait until prospective lenders bid on the loan you need and posted on the site.
-However, for this to work seamlessly without any hitches, you are expected to have an excellent personal credit score.
+However, for this to work seamlessly without any hitches, you should have an excellent personal credit score.

 Use Your Inventory to Raise Money

-You can make use of your inventory as collateral to enable you to raise the money that is required as your working capital.
+You can use your inventory as collateral to enable you to raise the money required as your working capital.

-Inventory financing, as well as accounts receivable financing, are two vital sources of money that businesses – especially those involved in the importation of products – can make use of extensively.
+Inventory financing and accounts receivable financing are two vital sources of money that businesses – especially those involved in the importation of products – can use extensively.

 Both of these sources of money can also be used for other reasons for your company.

 The Use of Credit Cards